Executive Committee Members

 Claudia Kraut Rimerman

-Vice President of Channel Relationships, American Well, Stamford, CT
+Vice President of Population Health, American Well, Stamford, CT

 As a student at Phillips Academy, Claudia was inspired by the charismatic yet infinitely approachable Rabbi Gendler.
 Whether building a sukkah outside the Administrative building, lighting a “ya’akov o’lantern” on Halloween, or helping students brush up on language skills at the lunchtime Hebrew Table, Rabbi Gendler brought joy and a new tradition to every observance.